Some Examples of Privacy-preserving Publication and Sharing of COVID-19 Pandemic Data: Privacy -preserving Case Surveillance Data Release

+WeWe present privacy-preserving release of three pandemic data types: subgroup case surveillance data (Section \ref{sec:surveillance}), case location data (Section \ref{sec:location}), and CTNs (Section\ref{sec:ct}).
+In each case, we describe data characteristics, introduce methods for sanitization, conduct a simulation study to examine the impact of sanitization on statistical inference, and apply the method to a real data set when one is available.

-Collection and publication of case numbers are necessary during the pandemic to monitor and forecast the spread of the disease, to understand how COVID-19 impacts the capacity of healthcare systems, to provide necessary information to health authorities for quick decision making, and to keep the public informed about the scale of the spread.
-Oftentimes are case numbers aggregated at the organizational (e.g. universities and colleges), city, county, state, and national levels, not breaking down by demographic groups.
-On the other hand, case numbers by demographic groups such as age, gender, race and ethnicity provide valuable information for identifying risk factors and groups vulnerable to the disease and understanding the heterogeneity of the susceptibility to the disease.
-However, publishing such granular information carries the re-identification risk and disclosure risk, especially in a data sparsity situation.
+Case surveillance data are listing of cases, together with attributes associated with the cases, such as demographics, exposure histories, etc. Surveillance data are crucial during the pandemic for monitoring and forecasting the spread of the disease, understand how COVID impacts the capacity of healthcare systems, and provide necessary information to health authorities for quick decision making.
+Case numbers reported at different geographical scales by demographic groups such as age, gender, race and ethnicity provide valuable information for identifying risk factors and groups vulnerable to the disease and understanding the heterogeneity of the susceptibility to the disease.
+On the other hand, publishing such granular information may lead to re-identification and disclosure risk, especially when data are sparse.
+This section focuses on publishing granular case numbers with privacy guarantees.